skillrepos/copilot-testing/labs.md

 ![new file and chat](./images/ct145.png?raw=true "new file and chat")

-5. After a moment, Copilot will create a test file and then ask if it can run it.
+5. After a moment, Copilot may ask if it can install something or create a test file and then ask if it can run it.
 You can click the *Allow* button to let it continue.
 (You can also click the down arrow next to *Allow* and select an option from there if there are others like *Always allow for this workspace*.)

 ![Allow](./images/ct146.png?raw=true "Allow")